ingo/ingo.github.io/_recipes/garlic_butter_mushrooms.md

 title: Garlic Butter Mushrooms
 ---

 If you can't find crimini mushrooms, look for baby bella's or button mushrooms—they're essentially the same thing!These garlic butter mushrooms are a great side dish for any meal.
 They are easy to prepare and are sure to be a hit with everyone.
-If you can't find crimini mushrooms, you can substitute with baby bella's or button mushrooms as they are essentially the same thing.

 ### Ingredients